A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 Where to stay:

-Featuring three bedrooms, a kitchen, bathroom, and game room, the River Road Retreat is only a short walk away from the attractions of Downtown Dells, and a ten-minute drive to Christmas Mountain Village. – Check prices here
+Featuring three bedrooms, a kitchen, bathroom, and game room, this Christmas Mountain Village Cabin is only a short walk away from the slopes, and a ten-minute drive to Wisconsin Dells. – Check prices here

 5. Visit the best Christmas Stores in Wisconsin